Smooth Approximations of Quasispheres: Introduction

 A similar result also holds in the bi-Lipschitz case, generalizing \cite[Theorem~1.11]{N25} to arbitrary dimension:

-\begin{thm} Let $(X,d)$ be a metric space which is $L$-bi-Lipschitz homeomorphic to a compact connected Riemannian manifold $(X,d_g)$.
-Then, $(X,d)$ is the Gromov-Hausdorff limit of a sequence of metric spaces which are locally isometric to $(X,Ld_g)$ and $L$-bi-Lipschitz homeomorphic to $(X,d_g)$. \end{thm}
+\begin{thm} Let $(X,d)$ be a compact connected metric space.
+If $(X,d)$ is $L$-bi-Lipschitz homeomorphic to a Riemannian manifold $(X,d_g)$, then $(X,d)$ is the Gromov-Hausdorff limit of a sequence of metric spaces which are locally isometric to $(X,Ld_g)$ and $L$-bi-Lipschitz homeomorphic to $(X,d_g)$. \end{thm}

 Compared to \cite[Theorem~1.11]{N25}, Theorem~\ref{Lipschitz_thm} not only holds in arbitrary dimension, but also retains complete control over the Lipschitz constant.
 The proof of Theorem~\ref{Lipschitz_thm} follows the proof in \cite{N25}.
 In this case, the simplification is even more drastic, as the gluing construction of \cite[Section~2.2]{N25} and a uniform scaling are all that are required.\\